 - When a client shares a document (they can upload photos and documents easily) with you or completes the documents you have sent to them, you get an email notification.

-- There’s no notification outside the system when a client sends you a secure text message within the system.
+- There’s no notification outside the system when a client sends you a secure text message within the system. it is possible you could put the practioner SP app on your phone and set it for notifications (this is a tech thing I am not really sure about).

 - Regarding the documents you send to clients for review, e-signature, and filling out, there are two distinct processes you must learn.
 Learning the difference between the two and which forms are under each heading takes some time.
 It’s not 100% intuitive.